Yen Tu festival to begin on February 1st 2012

 Yen Tu Festival, one of the most crowded religious events in Quang Ninh Province and the North of Vietnam as well, is projected to begin on 1st February 2012 (10 January 2012 Lunar Calendar), said the authority of Uong Bi City (Quang Ninh Province).

-Yen Tu Festival, one of the most crowded religious events in Quang Ninh Province and the North of Vietnam as well, is projected to begin on February 1st, 2012 (10 January 2012 according to Lunar Calendar), said the authority of Uong Bi City (Quang Ninh Province).
+Yen Tu Festival, one of the most significant religious events in Quang Ninh Province and the North of Vietnam, is projected to begin on February 6, 2025 (28 December 2024 according to the Lunar Calendar), according to the Uong Bi City authorities (Quang Ninh Province).

 Yen Tu Festival attracts millions of visitors each time

-Yen Tu Festival is an annual religious event that is held at Yen Tu Mountain, one of the most fundamental Buddhism center in Vietnam.
-The festival attracts millions of visitors from different regions of Vietnam to come, worship and express their respect to Buddha as well as admire the magnificent landscape around this mountain.
-Thanks to the new cable system which facilitates the road to Yen Tu, the number of visitors to this place has increased rapidly each year.
-Figures from Quang Ninh Province reveal that there were about 2.7million visitors attending Yen Tu Festival last year.
+Yen Tu Festival is an annual religious celebration that takes place at Yen Tu Mountain, one of the most essential Buddhism centers in Vietnam.
+The festival attracts millions of visitors from various regions who come to worship, pay homage to the Buddha, and admire the stunning scenery surrounding the mountain.
+With the new cable car system enhancing access to Yen Tu, visitor numbers have grown significantly each year.
+Recent figures from Quang Ninh Province indicate that approximately 3 million visitors attended the Yen Tu Festival last year.

 Comments (0)